UniversityRadioYork/2016-site/README.md

 ### Creating an API key

-Next you need a api_key to allow the website to access myradio's show information,
+First, you need an API key to allow the website to access show information from MyRadio:

 Connect to the MyRadio database and run the following SQL